 Final design has been completed.
-Construction began in November 2019 and is expected to be completed in March 2021.
-As of April 2020, approximately \$1.8 million has been spent for this project.
+Construction began in November 2019 and is expected to be completed in July of 2021.
+As of June 2021, approximately \$11.8 million has been spent for this project.

 Combined Sewer Overflow 029 Walton Street Abatement Project